lindig/seat-racing/README.md

 * The analysis of the result is simpler compared to the one-swap method.

+## Swap Matrix

+The swap matrix above has some desirable properties:

+* Athlete "a" races with each athlete from his/her group two times.
+So "a" and "b" will have two races together.
+And "a" will have three races with each athlete from the other group.
+For example, "a" will race three times with "1".
+Likewise for all other athletes: two races with anyone on the same side and three races with each athlete on the other side.

+* Ideally, each athlete would have three races in each shell.
+But this is not possible while maintaining the symmetry above.
+In the matrix above 4 athletes have 3/3 races, 3 athletes have 4/2 races and one athlete has 6/0 races.

+    a b c d 1 2 3 4
+    _ _ x x _ _ x x
+    x _ x _ _ x _ x
+    _ x x _ _ x x _
+    x x _ _ _ _ x x
+    _ x _ x _ x _ x
+    x _ _ x _ x x _

+    3 3 3 3 0 4 4 4

+Another matrix is possible where two athletes split their races between the two boats 5/1.

+    a b c d 1 2 3 4
+    x x _ _ x x _ _
+    x _ x _ _ x _ x
+    x _ _ x x _ _ x
+    x x _ _ _ _ x x
+    _ x _ x _ x _ x
+    _ x x _ x _ _ x

+    4 4 2 2 3 3 1 5

 ## Other Considerations

 Seat racing produces a ranking per (stroke, bow) side.
 Could we obtain